Colchester: In popular culture

 Colchester has also been suggested as one of the potential sites of Camelot, on account of having been the capital of Roman Britain and its ancient name of Camulodunum: this is not considered likely by academics, as in Arthurian times Colchester was under Saxon control.

-The first part of Daniel Defoe's Moll Flanders was set in Colchester.
+The first part of Daniel Defoe's 1722 novel Moll Flanders was set in Colchester.

 Colchester was also a named line of lathe machinery.

-In the book Nineteen Eighty-Four Colchester was the scene of a nuclear detonation.
+In the 1949 book Nineteen Eighty-Four, Colchester was the scene of a nuclear detonation.

 The Doctor Who episodes The Lodger and Closing Time are set in Colchester, although they were filmed in Cardiff.

-In the Asterix comic book Asterix in Britain the Camulodunum rugby team wins a game against Durovernum (Roman name for Canterbury).
-The uniforms worn during the match in the book are similar to the modern kit of Colchester United.
+In the 1966 Asterix comic book Asterix in Britain the Camulodunum rugby team wins a game against Durovernum (Roman name for Canterbury).
+The kit worn during the match in the book is similar to that of Colchester United.

-Colchester appears in the video game Assassin's Creed Valhalla, with the city recreated as it was in the early medieval period.
+Colchester appears in the 2020 video game Assassin's Creed Valhalla, recreated as it was in the early medieval period.